GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 ---
 name: "Sylvie Saget"
-role: 5
+role: 4
 title: "PhD Student"
 profileImage: "S.jpg"
 ---
-Sylvie Saget was a PhD/Doctoral Researcher in Computational Linguistics.
+Sylvie Saget is a PhD/Doctoral Researcher in Computational Linguistics.
 Her research focuses on conversational agents that can talk and act autonomously such as virtual human, robots - or, generally speaking, any kind of object or system involving social interaction

 PhD Project: "Language as a tool: A rational and cognitive approach"